 There are several exciting activities one can enjoy in Masai Mara.
 The most thrilling of these has to be the Hot Air Balloon safari, taken at the break of dawn and ending with a 'Champagne Bush Breakfast'.
 This is a truly unique adventure activity and the Mara provised the perfect backdrop for the amazing balloon excursion.
 Another popular experience in Masai Mara is visiting a traditional Maasai tribal village which allows visitors a fascinating insight into the way of life of the famous nomadic Maasai tribe.
 In addition, you have nature walks, bush meals and sundowners as some of the other popular things to do in Masai Mara as a tourist visiting this reserve.

 Masai Mara has a magnificent collection of wildlife and it is quite possible to spot not just the 'Big Five' as often mentioned widely, but also infact the 'Big Nine', to include the Lion, Leopard, Elephant, Rhino, Buffalo, Girrafe, Zebra, Cheetah and Hippo.
 It is quote possible due to the nature and richness of flora and fauna, that you can see all of the above animals not just in a single 2-3 hour game drive, but also with a little luck, within an hour of your drive in the reserve.
 The section above lists photos and brief information on some of the amazing wildlife and animals that you will find in Masai Mara.
 The game reserve is quite the animal kingdom and likely the very best place to see an amazing eco system of African wildlife in the wilderness.

 Click on the link above to open the African Wildlife Animals list.
-Here you will find information on the numerous species of mammals and birds naturally habitating in Maasai Mara Game Reserve completely free and unconfined even across the border into Serengeti, Tanzania, a combined area into thousands of square miles.
+Here you find information on the many species of mammals and birds naturally habitating in Maasai Mara Game Reserve completely free and unconfined even across the border into Serengeti, Tanzania, a combined area into thousands of square miles.